Social Security's definition of "legally disabled" is different from that of other programs.

 If Social Security decides your RFC prevents you from doing any of your past jobs, it will move on to step five, which asks whether there are there any other jobs that you can do.
 In making this determination, SSA will consider your age, work experience, and your RFC.
 In general, those who are older (over 50) and have little education are less likely to be found capable of adjusting to other work—unless they have job skills they could transfer to less demanding work.

 How does Social Security make decisions for those over 50?
-The SSA's "grid rules" consist of a series of tables that dictate when a person is disabled based on his or her age, RFC, education, and vocational history.
-For example, if you're a 55-year-old individual with a high school education, a history of unskilled work, and you're limited to sedentary or light work, Social Security will find you disabled based on the grids.
+The SSA's "grid rules" consist of a series of tables that dictate when a person is disabled based on their age, RFC, education, and vocational history.
+For example, if you're a 55-year-old individual with a high school education and a history of unskilled work, and you're limited to sedentary or light work, Social Security will find you disabled based on the grids.

 If you're not disabled according to the grids, or you're under 50, the SSA will try to identify jobs that you can do that your RFC doesn't rule out.
 For more information, read our article on how Social Security decides whether your RFC allows you to do any jobs.

-Note that in some circumstances, Social Security can skip step four (whether you can do your prior work) and find you not disabled at step five if you can adjust to other work.
+Note that in some circumstances, Social Security can skip step four (whether you can do your prior work) and find you not disabled at step five if the agency finds you can do other work.

 Applications for Social Security disability benefits can be filed online, over the phone, or in person through your local SSA field office.
 The application will ask about your health problems, daily activities, work history, and recent medical treatment.